Smush1/CSS-projects/README.md

 # CSS-projects
-practicing and creating projects using CSS
+practicing and creating projects using CSS.